 A critical piece of your property management contract to look for is rent due versus rent collected.
 This determines what number the property manager uses to charge your fee.

 You want to make sure the contract says “rent collected”.
-That means you only pay based on the rent your property manager receives from your tenants.
+That means you only pay based on the rent your property manager receives from your residents.
 In other words, money that reaches your hands.

 This does two things: